Dogs Aren’t That Smart According To New Study, Twitter Explodes

 One Twitter user had this astute observation, “Sounds like someone needs a puppy…”

 Ultimately, despite this new study, researchers at the University of Arizona developed a Canine Aptitude Test, according to a WPTV report.
-The test supposedly determies if a dog is a good fit to become a working canine.
+The test supposedly determines if a dog is a good fit to become a working canine.
 Perhaps this test can shed more light on this subject.